ezlifeSol/gampose/README.md

   clicking.
 - **GameSprite**: A specialized `GameObject` used to display images.
 It supports displaying images from drawable resources or asset paths.
+- **GameAnimSprite**: An advanced `GameObject` for displaying animated sprites.
+It supports animations from sprite sheets or bitmaps, looping, and various interactive events.

 ### Colliders and Shapes